-The SVWDB follows an integrated service delivery strategy that aligns and braids resources of workforce partners to seamlessly, efficiently, and effectively address the training and support needs of job seekers.
+The SVWDB follows an integrated service delivery strategy that aligns and braids the resources of workforce partners to seamlessly, efficiently, and effectively address job seekers' training and support needs.
 Co-enrollment with partner programs is used as a tool to reduce duplicative and administrative activities and leverage funding to provide a robust menu of services and supports that ensure job seekers have the skills and support to obtain sustained employment in the local economy.
 WIOA Title I co-enrolls participants in programs with the Virginia Employment Commission, Virginia Department for Blind and Vision Impaired, Virginia Department for Aging and Rehabilitative Services, Adult Education, and discretionary grant programs such as the Economic Equity Initiative and American Apprenticeship Initiative.

-SVWDB follows the Virginia Board of Workforce Development Policy 19-01 which requires all individuals assessed as eligible for Transition Adjustment Assistance (TAA) programs be co-enrolled to receive WIOA Title I Dislocated Worker services.
-By co-enrolling Title I Dislocated Worker and TAA programs, services delivered to dislocated workers are seamless, efficient, and effective in assisting workers impacted by layoffs gain access to the training and supportive services needed to return to work.
-These programs are complimentary in nature and provide additional funding for dislocated worker services.
+SVWDB follows the Virginia Board of Workforce Development Policy 19-01, which requires all individuals assessed as eligible for Transition Adjustment Assistance (TAA)

+programs to be co-enrolled to receive WIOA Title I Dislocated Worker services.
+By coenrolling Title I Dislocated Worker and TAA programs, services delivered to dislocated workers are seamless, efficient, and effective in assisting workers impacted by layoffs to gain access to the training and supportive services needed to return to work.
+In addition, these programs are complementary in nature and provide additional funding for dislocated worker services.

-- 4.4 Describe one-stop delivery system in the local area, including: - A. The local board's efforts to ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, and workers and jobseekers.
+4.4 Describe one-stop delivery system in the local area, including:

+A. The local board's efforts to ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, and workers and jobseekers.
 [WIOA Sec.
 108(b)(6)(A)]

 The one-stop delivery system in LWDA 4 includes core program partners that work together to coordinate services provided to individuals and design and implement strategies that align education, training programs, and support services to provide individuals access to and pathways to family-supporting wages.
-Continuous improvement of the workforce system is supported through evaluation, accountability, identification of best practices, and data driven decision making.
+Continuous improvement of the workforce system is supported through evaluation, accountability, identification of best practices, and data-driven decision-making.
 The Board evaluates job seeker service delivery through a Customer Satisfaction Survey completed by job seekers receiving services through the Virginia Career Works System.
-Business services are evaluated through a state customer satisfaction survey distributed by the Business Solutions Team to employers receiving business services.
+Business services are evaluated through a state customer satisfaction survey distributed to employers receiving business services by the Business Solutions Team.